Week 1

 However, there are greener alternatives: Opting for walking or cycling whenever feasible not only benefits the environment but also enhances local air quality and your personal health.
 For medium to long distances, train travel stands out as the most eco- friendly choice.
 When driving is necessary, electric cars and car-sharing represent ideal options.

-Feeding a global population of almost eight billion people is an enormous challenge.
+Feeding a global population of eight billion people is an enormous challenge.
 The global food system contributes around a quarter of all man-made greenhouse gas emissions and half of the planet‘s habitable land is used for food production.
 Agriculture is strongly affected by climate change and contributes to it at the same time.
 The environmental impact of food and agriculture is significant.

 There are several ways to successfully reduce the emissions caused by food, such as switching to a more plant-based diet, reducing food waste, and improving crop yields and farming methods.
 When implemented together, these measures will lead to a global food system that is more productive, has less impact on the climate, and provides a healthy, nutritious diet for all.